pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing system configuration.md

 # Retrieve existing system configuration

-You can use the EdgeCmd utility to view the configuration for each part of Edge Data Store.
+You can use the EdgeCmd utility to view the configuration for installed adapters.

 ## View components configuration

-Complete the following to view the configuration of every component in Edge Data Store:
+Complete the following to view the configuration of every installed adapter:

 1. Open command line.
 2. Type the following in the command line and press Enter.